Harika-SVL/Networking-AWS/notes.md

     * complete network creation from AWS CLI
     * EC2 instances lets create from console
     * Route 53 configurations also from aws console
-* Step 1: Create this manually in VPC
+* Step 1(Try it on the console): Create this manually in VPC
 * To install spring petclinic
 ```
 sudo apt update